PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 will be set to that value.
 If no value or *None* is passed as a value, then the run-time parameter will be restored to its default value.

-You can set several parameters at once by passing a list or tuple of parameter names, with a single value that all parameters should be set to or with a corresponding list or tuple of values.
+You can set several parameters at once by passing a list of parameter names, together with a single value that all parameters should be set to or with a corresponding list of values.
+You can also pass the parameters as a set if you only provide a single value.

-You can also pass a dict as parameters.
-In this case, you should not pass a value, since the values will be taken from the dict.
+Finally, you can pass a dict with parameter names as keys.
+In this case, you should not pass a value, since the values for the parameters will be taken from the dict.

 By passing the special name `'all'` as the parameter, you can reset all existing settable run-time parameters to their default values.